Franklin D Roosevelt State Park

 (Mitchell, GA)

 Tucked away in a fairly rural area of GA, Hamburg State Park was a great place for some fun kayaking.
-Not only are their stump fields all over that make it a bit of an obstacle course and beautiful lilypad fields on the quiet back end but it’s far enough south that there’s at least a chance you might get to see alligators on the shore as well!
+Not only are their stump fields all over that make it a bit of an obstacle course but there are also beautiful lilypad fields on the quiet back end.
+It’s also far enough south that there’s at least a chance you might get to see alligators on the shore as well!
 (Unfortunately, I didn’t.)
 The park itself has not only a large RV campground area but the lake is formed by a dam on which sits an old corn grist mill that you can still visit today.